LearnOnDemandSystems/docs/tms/tms-administrators/tms-fundamentals/admin-menu.md

 # What is the Admin menu and how does it work?

 The Admin menu offers you the grouped administrative links from the Site Administration page in a menu format without leaving your current page.
-This menu offers you some important capabilities:
+It has some important capabilities for you:
 1. Search bar that allows you to search for a link without leaving the menu and click the link within the search results.
 1. Group order so you can to choose to view the groups in their default order or in alphabetical order.
 1. History, which records your 8 most frequently clicked links.